Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 tongue for a change.

-Finally they discovered the needed document - Sam produced her SSQQ ID card.
-Did it have her picture?
+Aha!
+Finally they discovered the needed document - Did it have her picture?
 No. But it had her name!
-Proof enough.

 The absurdity of the moment crossed my mind.

-her name on it was perfect.
+the girl's name on it was perfect.
 Unbelievable.
+Gee, I

 just did.

-I never once took them seriously.
-I was much more worried about Aunt Lynn.
+Yes, I was really worried about Aunt Lynn.
 Compounding my fear was the fact that

 with George Sargent.
 George did not have a cell phone.
 We had been in the terminal